 Sup is the supremum of the current domain of Var.

 fd_size(+Var, -Size)

+Reflect the current size of a domain.
 Size is the number of elements of the current domain of Var, or the atom sup if the domain is unbounded.